Mississippi city with water woes also faces trash trouble - NewsBreak

 Mississippi city with water woes also faces trash trouble

-Mississippi's capital city is still grappling with a troubled water system , and it could soon see garbage piling up outside homes and businesses.
+JACKSON, Miss.
+(AP) — Mississippi’s capital city is still grappling with a troubled water system, and it could soon see garbage piling up outside homes and businesses.

 Jackson Mayor Chokwe Antar Lumumba announced Thursday garbage collection will cease after Saturday unless the city starts paying a company that has been doing the work without compensation since April.